Prejudice and discrimination against criminal offenders, even those who have already served out their sentence, is rampant in American society.

 "Homeboy Industries serves high-risk, formerly gang-involved men and women with a continuum of free services and programs, and operates several social enterprises that serve as job-training sites."

-Source: Homeboy Industries: what we do
+Source: Homeboy Industries: What we do

 "One in three of our employee partners has a criminal background.
 At Dave’s Killer Bread, we believe everyone is capable of greatness and that a second chance can lead to positive lasting change."